close

 In 1849, Tubman escaped to Philadelphia, only to return to Maryland to rescue her family soon after.
 Slowly, one group at a time, she brought relatives with her out of the state, and eventually guided dozens of other enslaved people to freedom.
 Tubman (or "Moses", as she was called) travelled by night and in extreme secrecy, and later said she "never lost a passenger".
 After the Fugitive Slave Act of 1850 was passed, she helped guide escapees farther north into British North America (Canada), and helped newly freed people find work.
 Tubman met John Brown in 1858, and helped him plan and recruit supporters for his 1859 raid on Harpers Ferry.

 When the Civil War began, Tubman worked for the Union Army, first as a cook and nurse, and then as an armed scout and spy.
 For her guidance of the raid at Combahee Ferry, which liberated more than 700 enslaved people, she is widely credited as the first woman to lead an armed military operation in the United States.
 After the war, she retired to the family home on property she had purchased in 1859 in Auburn, New York, where she cared for her aging parents.
-She was active in the women's suffrage movement until illness overtook her and was admitted to a home for elderly African Americans, which she helped establish years earlier.
+She was active in the women's suffrage movement until illness overtook her and was admitted to a home for elderly African Americans, which she had helped establish years earlier.
 Tubman is commonly viewed as an icon of courage and freedom.

 Read more about Harriet Tubman at Wikipedia